-In 2017, a video from Paige’s fitness studio in Arizona went viral on Facebook (it has racked up more than 46 million views and counting) of students jumping, bounding and diving their way through a workout.
-This video of a class from Tough Lotus propelled bungee fitness into the mainstream, with studios across the country jumping at the opportunity to offer such a unique class.
+In 2017, a Facebook video from Paige's fitness studio in Arizona went viral on Facebook (it's racked up more than 46 million views and counting) of students jumping, bounding and diving their way through a workout.
+It propelled bungee fitness into the mainstream, with studios across the country jumping at the opportunity to offer such a unique class.
 Paige, now a master trainer in bungee fitness, has since trained others in bungee fitness, helping the phenomenon grow in the States.

-If you are a first-timer or do not regularly work out, don't feel deterred.
-“This workout is very accessible to all different ages and body types and can get people moving in a new and different way,” says Lyra Gray, owner of Aerotique Columbus based in Columbus, Ohio.
+If you're a first-timer or don't regularly work out, don't feel deterred.
+"This workout is very accessible to all different ages and body types and can get people moving in a new and different way," says Lyra Gray, owner of Aerotique Columbus based in Columbus, Ohio.

-Even if you’ve suffered workout injuries in the past — such as knee or ankle injuries from running — you may find that bungee allows for a cardio workout without the constant pounding that could flare up unstable joints or old injuries.
+Even if you've suffered workout injuries in the past — such as knee or ankle injuries from running — you may find that bungee allows for a cardio workout without the constant pounding that could injure unstable joints or flare up old injuries.

 "People that have knee, hip or other body issues, can find a lot of benefits from the low-impact nature of bungee fitness.
 Additionally, for people who want more cardio in their fitness routine, but don't care for treadmills, jogging or other activities, bungee can be a wonderful alternative."